 A full transcript of the video can be viewed here.

-There are a number of funded research programmes available within the NHS.
-These programmes tend to follow a structured pathway, which includes the following levels:
+The joint clinical and academic programmes tend to follow a structured pathway, which includes the following levels:

-As well as a national training programme, run by the National Institute of Health Research (NIHR), you may also find opportunities locally.
+As well as national training programmes such as the HEE/NIHR ICAP, healthcare staff may also find opportunities locally.
 These schemes are usually run in partnership between employers and local universities.